iwasahighwayman/my-elusive-whale/README.md

 ![NMOS PMOS Push-Pull H-Bridge schematic](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-nmos-pmos-push-pull-h-bridge-schematic-20220827.png)

-It is also possible to create the push-pull / H-Bridge with BJTs, but no example is provided here.
+It is also possible to create the push-pull/H-Bridge with BJTs, but no example is provided here.

 This is a breadboard of these circuits chained together:

 ![Breadboard circuit of essential sub-circuits to produce steady-on LED illumination breadboard](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0195-multivibrator-debias-inverter-push-pull-h-bridge-20220827.jpeg)

-One word of caution: due to the use of discrete, relatively higher power transistors in the push-pull / H-Bridge circuit, the voltage produced is nearly double the voltage produced by the factory LED controller integrated circuit.
+One word of caution: due to the use of discrete, relatively higher power transistors in the push-pull/H-Bridge circuit, the voltage produced is nearly double the voltage produced by the factory LED controller integrated circuit.
 In testing momentarily, the higher voltage did not seem to damage the string of LEDs, but that may not be true if operated at this higher voltage over an extended window of time.

-Given that the current through each of the three LED lighting strings is approximately 100 mA, so 300 mA total, we could possibly use one 3 Ohm resistor between each of the push-pull / H-Bridge driver contacts and the actual string of LEDs, for a total of 6 Ohms total inline with the LED strings.
+Given that the current through each of the three LED lighting strings is approximately 100 mA, so 300 mA total, we could possibly use one 3 Ohm resistor between each of the push-pull/H-Bridge driver contacts and the actual string of LEDs, for a total of 6 Ohms total inline with the LED strings.
 With 300 mA flowing thru the resistors, this would reduce the 4.5 Volt peaks by 1.8 Volts, resulting in 2.7 Volt peaks, or 5.4 Volts peak-to-peak.
 Some experimentation with resistor values is probably required.
 This would be slightly wasteful use of limited solar cell battery power capacity, though any other option will probably waste even more power.

 Next, it would be nice if a darkness detector could be used to turn on the LED lights.